University campus in Tennessee

 Taylor combines technical expertise in computer science with a deep understanding of human behavior and learning.
 His dual background drives Hakia's mission: leveraging technology to build authoritative educational resources that help people make better decisions about their academic and career paths.

-Information Systems Degree Programs in Tennessee — Detailed School Profiles
+Information Systems Degree Programs in Tennessee, Detailed School Profiles

 Programs Offered

-• Associate of Science in Information Systems — 2 years, on-campus
+• Bachelor of Science in Information Sciences, 4 years, on-campus.
+BS

 Career Outcomes